-Non-US / Canadian stations should be logged as DX
+Stations located outside of the US and Canada should be logged as DX

 Field Day's Over...
 Now What?
 Tips for Submitting Your Field Day Entry

 The last QSO has been logged.
 The antennas and tents have come down.
 The site and generator and other equipment have been cleaned, and stored until needed again.
 So, now what do you do with all of the paper forms, logs and files created during your Field Day exercise?